nascal3/Code-Review/README.md

             <li><%= item.name %></li>
         <% }); %>
     </ul>
+`

-- Using forEach for rendering is generally not advisable because `forEach` is designed for side effects.
+- Using `forEach` for rendering is generally not advisable because it is designed for side effects e.g for logging in the console `console.log`.
 -  It doesn't create a new array of elements, `forEach` mutates the existing array and doesn't return a new array.
 -  Instead use `map`, it returns a new array of elements, each with a unique key.
 It is the easier to determine what has changed and update only the necessary parts of the DOM.
--   `map` results in cleaner and more readable code and aligns with the principles that make React a powerful library for building user interfaces.
+-   `map` results in cleaner and more readable code.

 As shown in the code snippet below: